mskccpatiented/contentaudit/_posts/2012-11-19-auto-bmt-outpatient-guide-hybrid.md

 Your doctor and nurse will explain any other tests that you may need.

 ### Making Decisions about your Fertility
-Cancer treatments for your transplant will effect your fertility.
+Your cancer treatment will effect your fertility.
 It is likely that you will not be able to conceive a child naturally after undergoing your conditioning regimen - the high-dose chemotherapy that precedes your stem cell infusion.

+In come cases it's possible to take  steps to preserve your fertility before you undergo treatment - women can bank eggs or embryos and men can bank sperm.
+These steps may allow you to conceive in the future.
 If you have received chemotherapy in the past there is a risk that your sperm or eggs have already been damaged and so preserving your fertility may not be an option.

+We have summarized the most common steps that people take to preserve their fertility before undergoing a stem cell transplant.
 If you want to learn more about fertility preservation options and other ways you might build a family after your transplant then you should ask your doctor or nurse for a referral to a fertility expert.

 ##### Options For Men
 Men can freeze sperm before treatment.
 The first step is to schedule an appointment at a sperm bank, where you will masturbate and collect your ejaculated fluid in a sterile cup.